hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 share is required to participate in the signing since a threshold number of shares can also collude to recover the ledger private key, if they so choose.

-The Groth21 algorithm requires specific Elliptic Curve (EC)s with the ability to produce bilinear pairings.
-Each node will need its own long-term EC key pair, called an `tssEncryptionKey`, on the curve for use in the groth21 TSS algorithm.
+The Groth21 algorithm requires a specific class of Elliptic Curve (EC) with the ability to produce bilinear pairings.
+Each node will need its own long-term EC key pair, called a `tssEncryptionKey`, based on the chosen curve, for use in the Groth21 TSS algorithm.
 Each node receives some number of shares in proportion to the consensus weight assigned to it.
 Each share is an EC key pair on the same curve.
 All public keys of the shares are known, and aggregating a threshold number of share public keys will produce the ledger id.
-Each node alone has access to the private key of its own shares.
-Each node must keep their private keys to themselves since a threshold number of share private keys can aggregate to recover the ledger private key.
-A threshold number of signatures on the same message from the share private keys will aggregate to recover the ledger signature on the message.
+Each node only has access to the private key of its own shares, and none other.
+Each node must keep their private keys secret because a threshold number of share private keys can aggregate to recover the ledger private key.
+A threshold number of signatures on the same message from the share private keys will aggregate to produce a ledger signature on the message.

 Transferring the ability to generate ledger signatures from one set of consensus nodes to another is done by having each node generate a `TssMessage` for each share that fractures the share into a number of subshares or `shares of